rook/rook/Documentation/ceph-upgrade.md

 was the last Rook release which will support Ceph's Luminous (v12.x.x) version.
 These are the only supported major versions of Ceph.

+Rook documentation for 1.1 has identified some Ceph configuration options that the user is highly advised to consider.
+See them in the docs [here](ceph-configuration.md#default-pg-and-pgp-counts).
+While this is not yet the time to update the settings, it could be beneficial to consider these options now.
+If the user determines that these configuration options apply to them, they will be able to set the configuration as documented once the Rook operator has been upgraded.

 ## Prerequisites
 We will do all our work in the Ceph example manifests directory.
 ```sh